mikebridge/mikebridge.github.io/_posts/test/2017-03-21-typescript-i18n-react-intl.md

 ## Conclusion

-That's what I've discovered so far.
-The TypeScript workaround is a bit hacky, so I'm not sure whether I'll use **react-intl** in production—I'll add more to this post as I get more practical experience using it.
+I am going to use `react-intl` for a smaller project and see how it goes.
+I'll add more info here as I get more practical experience with it.